 - On July 5, we took steps to cease payment processing on affected kiosks and instructed operators on steps to take to minimize the risk of a data compromise in the future which included disabling card readers and posting signage for customers.
 We redoubled our efforts to implement end to end encryption for payment card transactions on 100% of US kiosks, and completed that on August 4.
 We additionally worked with operators to purge impacted systems of any malware from the attack.

 - We developed a set of comprehensive FAQs to assist affected persons with gathering additional information about the incident and additional steps they can take to protect their personal information and identity.
 We will continue to update these FAQs if and/or when we discover further information about the nature and scope of the attack.

 - We have made available credit monitoring services at no cost to those individuals whose personal information has been compromised.
 Specifically, we have partnered with Equifax® to provide its Credit Watch™ Silver identity theft protection product for two years at no charge to you.
 If you choose to take advantage of this product, it will provide you with a notification of any changes to your credit information, up to $25,000 Identity Theft Insurance Coverage and access to your credit report.
-To enroll, you must first call 800-224-8040 to obtain an authorization code and then follow the enrollment instructions that are located here.
+Because some of our customers have requested an alternative provider of ID theft/monitoring services be made available, effective October 19, we are making similar services available through TransUnion.
+To enroll, you must first call 800-224-8040 to obtain an authorization code and then follow the enrollment instructions that are located here for TransUnion or here for Equifax or here for Equifax.
 You must complete the enrollment process by July 8, 2018.